olakara/olakara.github.io/_posts/2017-10-24-fixing-permission-denied-publickey-github.md

 tags: Github
 ---

 Honestly, I am not a regular Githuber!
-Every now and then I have spike of activity and then I disappear (This is not my indent when I start a repo).
+But every now and then I have spike of activity and then I disappear (This is not my indent when I start a repo).
 I frequently face the 'Permission Denied (publickey)' when I start pushing some code into my new repos.

 <img class="img-responsive image-center thumbnail" src="{{site.url}}/img/github/git-permission-denied-error.png" alt="Git permission denied error when pushing" />

 This means that, you do not have a SSH key on your local machine associated with your account.
 Either the key was removed or you haven't made any.
-So, the solution is to create a new SSH key and associate it so that your machine is authorized to push.
+So, the solution is to create a new SSH key and associate it so that your machine is authorized to push code into the repo.
 Here's how to fix it:

 **Step 1: Check if you have a SSH key**